Exotropia is a type of strabismus in which one or both eyes tend to deviate uncontrollably out of the face.

 During the procedure, the eye muscle is exposed by making a small incision in the tissue covering the eye.

-The muscles of the eye are repositioned allowing the eye to move in the correct way.
+The eye muscles are repositioned, allowing the eye to move correctly.

 This surgery is usually carried out with the patient under general anesthesia.